wnowak10/Zaggle/README.md

 ## Plan:

 0. Prepare data.
-Use label encoder for categorization.
+Use one hot encoding for categorical variables (objects and numeric that are categorical).
 Use -1 to fill NAs?
 1. Implement XGB, LinReg, and neural network models.
 Ensemble and submit.
 2. Feature engineer for XGB?
 3. Add other data sources?
 Will be allowed after first round, I think.